-It is easy to avoid people when you are feeling down, but you should not be alone all the time.
-Spend some time talking to or doing activities with people.
-Try to talk to them about how you feel.
+It is easy to avoid people when you are feeling down.
+But you should not be alone all the time.
+Spend time talking to or doing activities with people.
+Talk to them about how you feel.
 But know that it’s okay if you can’t talk about your feelings at first, too.

 During the week I will make contact for at least ______ minutes with ______________________ (name), doing or talking about ______________________ .

 For many people who have depression, it is hard to stop feeling sad or having unhappy thoughts.
-Learning to relax can help.
+Relaxing can help.
 Try taking slow deep breaths, saying comforting things quietly to yourself or taking a warm bath.

 Every day during the next week I will practice relaxing at least ____ times for at least ____ minutes each time.

 Do not expect too much too soon.
 Set simple goals for yourself, such as making time to read a few pages of a magazine or fix a cup of tea or cocoa.
 Delay big decisions until you are feeling better.
 Give yourself credit for each thing you do.
 Break work into small steps

 Step 1 _________________________________________________________

 How likely are you to do the above things during the next week?

 - Not very likely